 Ideally, crème fraîche should have a relatively high fat content.
 Any product with a low fat content will likely contain additives to achieve the same creamy flavour and texture of the original.
 Check the label and make your choice accordingly.

 Traditionally, the acidic element of crème fraîche would keep it fresh and palatable for longer than fresh cream.
-It should keep for some time in a refrigerator, but always follow the manufacturer's instructions.
+It should keep for some time in a refrigerator, but always follow the use-by date.

-Crème fraîche is often dolloped onto baked potatoes, tossed with spinach, carrots and celeriac, or eaten with puddings and fruit.
+Crème fraîche is often dolloped onto baked potatoes, stirred into pasta or sauces, or eaten with puddings and fruit.
 Other soured products can be too harsh for delicately flavoured dishes, so crème fraîche will work well due to its subtle acidity.

 It is also used to add sweetness, richness and slight acidity to hot sauces, and is particularly suited to white meats, such as chicken and guinea fowl.
-You can use it to enrich seafood sauces and salad dressings, and whisked into a hot sauce at the last moment, traditional crème fraiche won't curdle the way sour cream would.
+You can use it to enrich seafood sauces and salad dressings.
+Whisk it into a hot sauce at the last moment – traditional crème fraîche won't curdle the way sour cream does.

 With so many variations on the traditional crème fraîche, it’s impossible to give guidance on how to use all of them, especially the low-fat and no-fat versions.
 It’s a journey you’ll have to take yourself.